C++ Pointers to Structure

 In C++, the pointers to a structure variable in very similar to the pointer to any in-built data type variable.
-As we know that a pointer stores the address of a variable, a pointer to a structure variable stores the base address of structure variable.
+A pointer to a structure in C++ is a variable that stores the memory address of a structure.
+This combination allows for dynamic memory allocation, efficient data manipulation, and provides a mechanism for working with complex data structures.

 Syntax for declaring a pointer to structure variable